That-Guy-Jack/HP-ILO-Fan-Control/README.md

 All you need to run is the commands below.

+Currently using ILO4 Version 2.60 - Working on updating to 2.77 <https://github.com/kendallgoto/ilo4_unlock>

 ## BEFORE PROCEEDING

 **READ `SECURITY-SWITCH.MD`, IT INCLUDES A LOT OF INFORMATION.**